UmTemplates/UmBootstrap/README.md

     dotnet run

-This will start the Umbraco website on http://localhost:5000
+This will start the Umbraco website on http://localhost:[port number]

 #### 4. Complete the Umbraco installation

-To complete the Umbraco installation, open a browser and navigate to http://localhost:5000
+To complete the Umbraco installation, open a browser and navigate to http://localhost:[port number]

 This will start the Umbraco installation wizard.